Information Sessions, Stipend, and Deadline

 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the geographic area may apply.
-While the applicant’s field of study does not have to be traditionally health-related, his/her proposed service project must focus on health and/or the social determinants of health.
+While the applicant’s field of study does not have to be traditionally health-related, their proposed service project must focus on health and/or the social determinants of health.
 Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, dentistry, education, engineering, law, medicine, music, nursing, occupational therapy, pharmacy, physical therapy, public health, and social work.
 Applicants must be enrolled throughout the Fellowship year.
-Applicants scheduled for a December graduation should contact the Program Director to determine if they are eligible for a waiver to this requirement.
+Applicants scheduled for a December graduation should contact the Executive Director to determine if they are eligible for a waiver to this requirement.

-Applicants should apply to their relevant fellow levels:
+Applicants should apply to their relevant Fellow levels:

-Junior fellows can be any student who is a junior or senior at an accredited local university
+Junior Fellows can be any student who is a junior or senior at an accredited local university.

-Senior fellows can be any student in any graduate level program at a local university
+Senior Fellows can be any student in any graduate level program at a local university.

 Prospective Fellows should be prepared to partner with a local community agency and design a community service project that seeks to provide direct service to an underserved population.
-This project should focus on addressing health and/or the social determinants of health in the population served.

 The project should: